Guidelines for PhD Degree

 Students should convene their dissertation committee at least once every six months.

-The preliminary examination should be taken before the end of the fourth semester and will consist of an oral exam in subjects based on the Bioinformatics and Systems Biology core.
+The preliminary examination should be taken before the end of the fourth semester and will consist of an oral exam in subjects based on the Bioinformatics Data Science core.
 In recognition of the importance of the core curriculum in providing a good test of the student’s knowledge, students must achieve a minimum 3.0 GPA in the core curriculum before taking the preliminary exam.
 The exam will be administered by the Preliminary Exam Committee, which will consist of the Program Director and one instructor from each of the three core courses.
 The student’s primary adviser is invited to attend but they will not be an active participant in the examination.
 Each member of the Committee will provide a single grade (pass, conditional pass or fail) and the final grades will be submitted via the Results of Preliminary Exam Form:

 - Pass.
 The student may proceed to the next stage of his/her degree training.